Do Truck Drivers Pay for Their Own Gas?

 For company drivers, fuel costs are typically covered by the trucking company as part of operational expenses.

-In contrast, owner-operators are almost always responsible for their fuel costs.
+In contrast, carriers are almost always responsible for their fuel costs.
 Fuel expenses make up a significant portion of their budget and directly affect net income.

 This brings up another relevant topic: understanding the difference between an owner-operator and a company driver.
 Their responsibilities regarding fuel costs and many other expenses differ, and this is crucial to know for anyone thinking of entering the trucking industry.